-Key Pipeline Updates:
+Key Pipeline Programs:

-- Obecabtagene autoleucel (obe-cel) in relapsed / refractory (r/r) adult ALL - The FELIX Phase 2 trial continues to progress well, and Autolus is on track to report initial results from the trial in Q4 2022.
-The Company continues to expect to report full data in H1 2023, with plans to present this data at a medical conference in mid-2023. - o Following the RMAT designation granted to obe-cel in April 2022 by FDA, Autolus met with the FDA to review the regulatory pathway for obe-cel in r/r ALL.
-Consistent with prior guidance, and assuming a positive outcome from the FELIX trial in H1 2023, the Company expects the data to form the basis of a planned Biologics License Application (BLA) submission to FDA. - As previously announced, Autolus initiated a separate cohort of up to 50 additional patients with Minimal Residual Disease (MRD), with the intention of establishing the profile of obe-cel in patients across all levels of disease burden in adult ALL.
+- Obecabtagene autoleucel (obe-cel) in relapsed / refractory (r/r) adult ALL The FELIX Trial - The pivotal FELIX Phase 2 clinical trial is on track to report initial results in Q4 2022.
+Autolus plans to present FELIX Phase 2 data at a medical conference in mid-2023.
+Assuming a positive outcome from the FELIX trial, the Company expects the data to form the basis of a Biologics License Application (BLA) submission for obe-cel to the FDA at the end of 2023.